 This is crucial.
 There must be a minimum of 20mm cavity to allow for adequate air circulation behind the timber.
 This prevents condensation on the underside of the cladding board which can result in cupping and warping of the boards.

 Support battens should not exceed 600mm spacing whether vertical or horizontal.
 Limiting the spacing of the support battens will help prevent timber’s natural tendency to twist, bow and cup,

 Stainless steel screws only to be used.
 Pre- drilling is necessary as these are dense timbers.
 Have sufficient drill bits available!

 Wood is a natural product which is affected by the environment.
 Air Dried cladding will shrink after manufacture and this results in slightly varying widths in the cladding boards.
-The degree of shrinkage depends of the climate and site conditions.
-If the cladding is installed in the humid and wet season then one should expect shrinkage in the dry season and allow for this accordingly.
-If the cladding is installed in the dry season then the boards will have shrunk during the acclimatisation period prior to installation and one can expect the boards to swell again in the humid/wet season.
+The degree of shrinkage depends on the climate and site conditions.
+If the cladding is installed in the humid and wet season, then one should expect shrinkage in the dry season and allow for this accordingly.
+If the cladding is installed in the dry season, then the boards will have shrunk during the acclimatisation period prior to installation and one can expect the boards to swell again in the humid/wet season.
 It is advisable to allow a 2mm gap between the tongue and groove of our profile to allow for movement.
-Note: Kiln Dry decking can also shrink but generally much less than Air Dried decking.
-Kiln Dried boards can take on moisture and swell so it is necessary to take this into account.
+Note: Kiln Dry cladding can also shrink but generally much less than Air Dried cladding.
+Kiln Dried boards can take on moisture and swell, so it is necessary to take this into account.

 Many installers lay out the boards and let the cladding acclimatise on site for a week before installation – they will judge the expected shrinkage and/or contraction to be expected in the climatic conditions accordingly.